 The section above describes how the server normally finds files on your account.

-Make sure you've uploaded all files and directories successfully¶
+Make sure you've uploaded all files and folders successfully¶

-If you're uploading a website built elsewhere (either on your own computer or on a different hosting service), please make sure you've uploaded all files and directories to your account.
+If you're uploading a website built elsewhere (either on your own computer or on a different hosting service), please make sure you've uploaded all files and folders to your account.

 The most reliable way to upload an entire website is by using an FTP client like FileZilla.
 See the article How to upload files with FTP for more information.